parsiya/looking-glass/docs/settings.md

 after every other extension that manipulates requests.

 ## Select a Database
 Before capturing, you have to select a SQLite database.
-This is a file on your local machine.
+This is usually a file on your local machine.

 You can do it in two ways: